lachlanmacphee/thebetterhandbook/README.md

 ## Roadmap

-- Toast popups after any submission of a modal, review, etc
 - Improve the metrics around how much a unit requires on-campus attendance
 - Add more API call examples to the Bruno directory
 - Store degrees